+Total

+Commission ("CPUC") Resource Adequacy (RA) requirements.
+Under its RA contracts, additional of RA capacityeontracts in the amount of 90 MW.
+R.20-05-003 is scheduled to resolve and establish the cost recovery mechanism -for the these resources in compliance with

-Commission ("CPUC") Resource Adequacy (RA) requirements.1 Under its RA contracts, SDG&E is entitled to show this capacity as meeting its RA obligation, but SDG&E does not have rights to the energy or ancillary services from these units.
-For 2022, SDG&E has been granted approval for contracts providing of RA capacity and additional RA contracts in the amount of 90 MW.
-R.20-05-003 is scheduled to resolve and establish the cost recovery mechanism for these resources.
-Some of these contracts were executed prior to the official announcement of CCA load departure and were procured to meet load levels assuming no CCA load departure.
-SDG&E currently has one RA sales contract of 225 MW, and may include additional RA sales transactions in its November ERRA update to maintain SDG&E's RA compliance position considering CCA load departure.
-In accordance with commission rulings on portfolio optimization, SDG&E may need to adjust these RA sales in its November ERRA update.
-2
+SDG&E is entitled to show this capacity as meeting its RA obligation, but SDG&E does not have rights to the energy or ancillary services from these units.
+For 2022, SDG&E has been granted approval for contracts providing of RA capacity and sales of

+D.19-11-016, while D.21-03-056 establishes the cost recovery mechanism for resources as a result of procurement in R.20-11-003.
+Some of these contracts were executed prior to the official announcement of CCA load departure and were procured to meet load levels assuming no CCA